msa-ez/msa-ez.github.io/content/custom-template/helper.md

 </function>
 ```

-Begin by declaring a helper in the form of {{#HelperName argument}}{{/HelperName}}.
+Firstly, a helper can be declared in the form of {{#HelperName argument}}{{/HelperName}}.

-Subsequently, define the corresponding helper function in the <function\> block, specifying the operations to be performed and the result to be returned.
+Next, declare the helper function corresponding to 'HelperName' in the <function> block.
+In this block, you can specify the operations of the helper function and declare the result to be returned, which can then be used to return the desired value.

-The argument here refers to the data you want to send to the helper function, aiding in its operations.
+Here, the argument represents the data sent to the helper function and plays a role in assisting the operation of the function.

-## 2 Filtering Data Using Helpers
+## Data Filtering Using Helpers
-In a previous explanation, we discussed how to generate '@Id' for the id field with isKey set to true in Company.java.
-Now, let's explore using a helper to set data annotations.
+In the previous explanation, we discussed how to generate '@Id' for the id field in Order.java with iskey set to true for each field.

+Now, let's explore how to set data (annotations) using helpers.

 Template
 ```